 Although you can't avoid taxes, you can take steps to minimize them.
-This requires proactive tax planning - estimating your tax liability, looking for ways to reduce it and taking timely action.
+This requires proactive tax planning estimating your tax liability, looking for ways to reduce it and taking timely action.

-We are pleased to present you with our 2016-2017 tax planning guide.
-It points out recent tax law changes, shows how various strategies apply to different situations, and presents charts, rate schedules and case studies to help you understand the specifics of tax planning.
+We are pleased to present you with our 2017-2018 tax planning guide.
+It points out some possible tax law changes on the horizon, shows how various strategies apply to different situations, and presents charts, rate schedules and case studies to help you understand the specifics of tax planning.
 We invite you to look through it and call us with any questions you may have.